d0tTino/d0tTino/docs/ai-automation.md

 `pnpm dev` on <http://localhost:3000>.
 The Tauri build uses the same React code so both environments share a consistent interface.

+The API now performs any LLM calls in a background thread.
+Routes such as `/api/prompt` wrap `send_prompt()` with `asyncio.to_thread`, keeping the event loop responsive while a model generates a response.
+The total runtime is unchanged, but other requests can be served concurrently and streaming endpoints may begin slightly later than before.

 ### Docker image

 Build the container image and launch the API with Docker Compose: